Rhett0905yb/BoxOfficePrediction/README.md

 Here Group 2 shows all code and media for COMP6235: Foundations of Data Science/University of Southampton.

-In <code>sourceCode</code> directory, it contains <code>DataCleasing</code> and <code>web</code> two folders.
+In <code>sourceCode</code> directory, it contains <code>DataCleansing</code> and <code>web</code> two folders.

-<h2>DataCleasing</h2>
+<h2>DataCleansing</h2>

-This folder include all C++ codes used for data cleasing.
+This folder include all C++ code used for data cleansing.
 There are more than 3,200 rows code in all c++ files.
-Because the raw data set is about 3 GB, so each <code>match</code> file need run more than 10 hours to get final result(It depends on different machine's performance).
-In this folder, 100% codes were writen by Yibo YU.
+Because the raw data set is about 3 GB, so each <code>match</code> file need run more than 10 hours to get final result (It depends on different machine's performance).
+In this folder, 100% code was written by Yibo YU.

 <h2>web</h2>

-This folder include all codes how we implement the final web appication.
+This folder includes all codes how we implement the final web application.
 We use JavaScript, PHP, and mongoDB to build this web application.
-Most of codes in this folder were writen by Natig Vahabov.
+Most of code in this folder was written by Natig Vahabov.